Rajeshvissa/Project-Unthinkable-Solutions/README.md

 Smart Task Planner

-An AI-powered one-page application that generates actionable project task plans using Google Gemini AI, with a React frontend, Node.js backend, and MongoDB Atlas database.
+An AI-powered single-page application that generates structured, actionable project task plans using Google Gemini AI, with a React frontend, Node.js backend, and MongoDB Atlas database.

-This README explains how to set up and run the project locally on Windows using PowerShell.
+This README provides setup and execution details for running the project locally on Windows using PowerShell.

 Video Demonstration

-You can watch a full demo of how this app works here:
+You can watch the full demo of this application here:

 https://youtu.be/QaSQ79GqMes

 Prerequisites

-Before running the project, ensure you have installed:
+Ensure you have the following installed on your system:

-Node.js (v18 or higher)
+Node.js (version 18 or higher)

 npm (comes with Node.js)

-MongoDB Atlas account (or a local MongoDB instance)
+MongoDB Atlas account or a local MongoDB instance

 Google Gemini API key